Cardiovascular Diagnostic Center

 At Memorial Cardiac and Vascular Institute, we use heart imaging every day to diagnose and treat patients.
-As vital members of our heart and vascular team, Memorial’s heart imaging specialists see patients at all stages of diagnosis, treatment and recovery.
+As vital members of our heart and vascular team, Memorial’s cardiovascular diagnostic specialists see patients (and their hearts) at all stages of diagnosis, treatment and recovery.

-Our cardiac imaging specialists stand out because they have the most advanced training cardiologists can receive in imaging.
-To our patients and their families, that means more accurate diagnosis and more personalized care.
+Our cardiac imaging specialists stand out because they have the most advanced training cardiologists can receive in imaging, which means more accurate diagnoses and personalized care for our patients.

 - Diagnose and learn more about conditions that affect your heart and blood vessels

-- Guide heart surgeons and cardiologists during treatment, including heart surgery or other procedures
+- Guide heart surgeons and cardiologists through treatment, including heart surgery

-- See the heart after treatment to make sure it’s responding as we expect
+- See the heart after treatments to make sure it’s responding well

 - Monitor heart-related conditions

-Noninvasive testing refers to diagnostic approaches that use an imaging device outside the body.
-The most common noninvasive tests include:
+Noninvasive testing is a diagnostic approach that uses an imaging device outside the body.
+The most common noninvasive cardiovascular diagnostic tests include:

 - Echocardiogram (echo): This diagnostic procedure uses ultrasound waves to create images of the heart.
 It helps us see how your heart valves are functioning, look at the size of your heart's four chambers, and see if your heart muscle is contracting effectively.